 Client’s Follow-up Meetings

-Most people work with a health and wellness coach for several months, so you’ll have periodic appointments to see if they’re making progress.
+Most people work with a health and wellness coach for several months.
+This means you’ll have periodic appointments to see if they’re making progress.
 Often, you’ll ask your client to complete “homework” between sessions to demonstrate progress towards the goals you’ve set together – or identify obstacles they hadn’t anticipated.

 During these sessions, you’ll keep your client motivated by acknowledging that progress takes time and reminding them of the great work they’ve made in the right direction.
 As a wellness coach, you’ll build feelings of empowerment so they can carry on with their positive changes after you’re finished working together.